Genetics of Pale or Dilute Coat Colors in Cattle

-The colors of the points in White Galloway can be black or red which is determined by the MC1R gene, described above, or dun, for which the gene is not yet determined.
+The colors of the points in White Galloway can be black or red, which is determined by the MC1R gene, described above, or dun, based on a mutation in the PMEL gene (Schmutz unpublished).

-The white body color with colored points is caused by the tyrosinase gene based on data collected by Barbara Schmidtz for her Master's degree.
+The white body color with colored points appeared to linked to the tyrosinase gene on cattle chromosome 29, based on data collected by Barbara Schmidtz for her Master's degree.
 Similar patterns exist in the mouse, Himalyan rabbit and the Siamese cat and also are caused by mutations at tyrosinase.

 Some people immediately think of albino when they hear white.
 However, most white cattle are not albino.
 However, the calf at the left is an albino and she has no pigment production at all, even in her eyes, which are pink.
 This is also called oculocutaneous albinism.
 This type of albinism occurs rarely, but can be present in various breeds and has even occurred in Bison.

 This Braunvieh calf, Snowdrop, has a mutation in her tyrosinase gene (TYR) which renders it dysfunctional.
 This gene is the cause of several forms of albinsim in other animals and humans.
 She has a normal TYRP1 gene sequence, another gene causing albinism in humans.
 Both of her parents were of normal coat coloration and therefore we presume this albinism is a recessive, as are most forms of albinism in most species.
 A recessive form of albinisim was reported in Brown Swiss or Braunvieh cattle since 1934 at a very low frequency.